ilyashusain/ansible_roles/README.md

 ```

 This will call the docker.yml file we just created.
 Do this for the jenkins, nexus and git roles.
-Refer to the above referenced repo for the script.
+Refer to the above referenced repo for the scripts.

-Now we are ready to run ```ansibleRoles.yml```.
+Now we are ready to run ```ansibleRoles.yml```, whereafter the installations will occur without issue.